 The South-eastern wind is mad.
-He comes galloping on the dust cloud, and the lashes of his crop flash in the dusk.
-He laughs to tears; slips in everywhere, with snorts and downpours; bends the trees and throws handfuls of leaves and branches; disperses the cattle; shakes the isolated houses on the plains; slams the doors; blows the hanging clothes away; crosses the city, where he gets riled, dizzying the weathercocks and frightening the bells; and he proceeds, towards the river.
-Then it seems as if a massive roundup of bulls had come into the water.
+It comes galloping on the dust cloud, the lashes of its crop flashing in the dusk.
+It laughs to tears; slips in everywhere, with snorts and downpours; bends the trees and hurls handfuls of leaves and branches; disperses the cattle; shakes the isolated houses on the plains; slams the doors; blows the hanging clothes away; crosses the city, where he rears up, dizzying the weathercocks and frightening the bells; and he proceeds, towards the river.
+Then it is as if a huge roundup of bulls had come into the water.

-The Pampero is mad, but fits of madness like yesterday’s are unheard of.
-At the hour of prayers, his fury dragged even the buoys into the river.
-During the night, he ceased not to run and whistle.
-The people in Buenos Aires barely slept.
-The shutters had to be fastened, for even at the slightest imprudence he would appear around the rooms with candles burning before the images, and blow and plunge everything into darkness.
+The Pampero is mad, but fits like yesterday’s are unheard of.
+At the hour of prayers, its fury dragged even the buoys into the river.
+During the night, it ceased not to whizz and whistle.
+The people in Buenos Aires could barely sleep.
+They had to fasten the shutters, for even at the slightest imprudence it would appear in the rooms with candles burning before the images, blowing and plunging everything into darkness.
 The ladies lit the lamps again.
-They recited their Rosaries, imploring Saint Martin of Tours, the Patron, to intercede before the Lord and to soothe the Devil.
-And the wind, without repose, rolled around the courtyards; and the slim pillars of smoke escaping from the hearths, he took by their waists, to dance with him.
+They recited their rosaries, imploring Saint Martin of Tours, the Patron, to intercede before the Lord and soothe the Devil.
+And the wind, without repose, rolled around the yards; and it girded the slim pillars of smoke escaping from the hearths by their waists, inviting them for a dance.

-Today, Wednesday the 30th of May, Buenos Aires has been astonished since dawn, for wherein the river always spread his muddy mirror, therein the river is no longer.
+Today, Wednesday, May 30, Buenos Aires has been astonished since dawn, for wherein the river always spread its muddy mirror, therein the river is no more.
 The mud broadens out as far as the eye can see.
-Only in the shoals has remained the reflection of captive water.
+The reflection of captive water has remained solely in the shoals.
 The rest is a massive quagmire with emerging banks.
-At a distance meanders the Paraná channel, where the old mooring of the Spaniard ships used to be, and thereafter the marshy plains extend to the Uruguay channel and from there to Montevideo.
-No one can remember such an event as this.
-The boys seize the opportunity to go on foot towards the next sandbank.
-A few women arrived there, in spite of the wind, and took a stroll wearing large cloaks, plaited over their heads by the gusts, making them resemble puppets suspended in mid-air.
-Some people are said to have travelled by horse to Colonia, fording the channels.
-From within the mud emerged some very old, rusty anchors, like cetaceans’ bones, and the hull of a French ship which had burned the century before.
+At a distance meanders the Paraná channel, the ancient mooring place of the Spaniard ships, and further on the marshy plains extend up to the Uruguay channel and thence to Montevideo.
+No one can remember an event such as this.
+The boys seize the opportunity to reach the next sandbank on foot.
+A few women arrived there, in spite of the wind, and took a stroll wearing some large cloaks which the gusts plaited over their heads, so that they resembled puppets suspended in mid-air.
+Some people are said to have travelled on horse to Colonia, fording the channels.
+From the mud emerged some very old, rusty anchors, like cetaceans’ bones, and the hull of a French ship which had burned the century before.
 There are capsized boats everywhere and, as is fair, not a fish, not a single fish.
-The fishermen, furious, argue with the washerwomen, on the slippery tufas.
+The fishermen, furious, argue with the washerwomen on the slippery tufas.
 Today there will be neither fishing nor washing.
 Besides, it is so cold!… So cold that everyone has a blue nose, even the lord Viceroy don Nicolás de Arredondo, who regards the whole spectacle from the Fort, with his spyglass.

 The morning passes amid great agitation and anxiety.
 What is this?
 Can the river go away like this?
 And when will it return?
 What if it does not return?
 Saint Martin, Saint Martin, when is the River Plate returning?

 Saint Martin of Tours is in his heavenly hall, covered in tapestries of starry clouds.
 And he is not alone.
 He is surrounded by the other patrons of Buenos Aires, assembled due to the serious news.
-It is a most special visit they pay.
-Every now and then, they half-open the baroque cloud curtains and look down, towards the Earth, and search for the beloved city, the one whose river has been unfaithful to.
+It is a very special visit they pay.
+Every now and then, they half-open the baroque curtain of clouds and look down, towards the Earth, in search for the dear city whose river has been unfaithful to.

-Saint Martin takes off the bishop’s ring he wears on the index finger; takes off the scarlet gloves, with beautiful topaz crosses embroidered on the side; casts off the gothic mitre; leaves aside the crosier, with a curved extreme like an ivory question mark.
+Saint Martin takes off the bishop’s ring he wears on his index finger and his scarlet gloves, with beautiful topaz crosses embroidered on the side; casts off his gothic mitre; and leaves aside his crosier, with its extreme curved like an ivory question mark.

 Enquiries and excuses flutter all around the room, over the green palms, over the pilgrim’s staves.

-“If this was not such a serious matter”, says Saint Lucy, “I would go.
-Yet I am no more than the secondary patron.”
+“If it were not so serious a matter,” says Saint Lucy, “I would go.
+Yet I am merely the secondary patron.”

-“If this was about fighting against ants”, argue Saint Sabinus and Saint Boniface, “it would be our responsibility.”
+“If this had to do with fighting against ants,” argue Saint Sabinus and Saint Boniface, “it would be our responsibility.”

-“If this was about chasing mice away, we would be ready for the job”, add Saint Simon and Saint Judas.
+“If we had to chase mice away, we would be ready for the job,” add Saint Simon and Saint Judas.

-And Saint Roch offers to go in case of smallpox and typhus, and Saint Ursula –on behalf of the regimented Eleven Thousand Virgins–, to fight against the crop-eating locusts.
+And Saint Roch offers to help in case of smallpox and typhus, and Saint Ursula –on behalf of the regimented Eleven Thousand Virgins–, to fight against crop-eating locusts.

-Male and female saints, mixing the shining of their halos, lean out of the vast terrace with clouds of iridescent sendals for awning, and survey, at a sidereal distance, the tiny track of the missing river.
+Male and female saints, mixing their shining halos as they lean out of the vast terrace with clouds of iridescent sendals for awning, survey at a sidereal distance the tiny track of the missing river.

-And the saints –Saint Lucy and Saint Ursula– look through the contents of one of those scented chests which are in every room of Paradise, in which the blessed store the attributes of their blessedness.
+And the saints –Saint Lucy and Saint Ursula– look through the contents of one of those scented chests, present in every room of Paradise, wherein the blessed store the attributes of their blessedness.

-“Here it is!”, they proclaim at once, and together they place on the bishop of Tours’ shoulders the other half of his famous cloak.
+“Here it is!” they proclaim at once, and together they place on the bishop of Tours’s shoulders the other half of his famous cloak.

 The Patron half wraps himself up in it, for the torn cloak is more like a shawl.
 A travelling cloud has already been brought to the divine rail.
 It is a Percheron cloud, with lips, back and mane.
-Saint Martin sat astride on it, placed his feet on the transparent stirrups, and descends, sliding among the exact music of the stars, towards the unhappy Earth.
-From the vaporous parapet, the saints wave at him with uneven gestures, as from the ribs of a great rose window.
-There he goes, for he is the Patron after all, and in 1580, when lots were drawn to choose Buenos Aires’s celestial protector, his name appeared thrice, much to the irk of the anti-French Spaniards.
-And Buenos Aires becomes nearer and nearer, with its domes, its willows, its walls and its melancholy roads, as it is seen in the pictures of Fernando Brambilla and the painters who came with the expedition of Alejandro Malaspina, the captain.
+Saint Martin sat astride on it, placed his feet on the transparent stirrups, and now descends, sliding through the exact music of the stars, towards the unhappy Earth.
+From the vaporous parapet, the saints wave at him with uneven gestures, as from the ribs of a large rose window.
+There he goes; he is the Patron after all, and in 1580, when lots were drawn to choose Buenos Aires’s celestial protector, his name appeared thrice, much to the irk of the anti-French Spaniards.
+And Buenos Aires comes closer and closer, with its domes, its willows, its walls and its melancholy roads, as in the pictures of Fernando Brambilla and the painters who came with the expedition of Alejandro Malaspina, the captain.

-Saint Martin leaves the miraculous horse a league away from the city, lest it should be discovered, and rushes with rhythmical strides towards the silhouette of towers and houses, remembering he had been a soldier in his youth.
+Saint Martin leaves the miraculous horse a league away from the city, lest it should be discovered, and rushes at rhythmical strides towards the silhouette of towers and houses, recollecting his youth as a soldier.
 The Pampero wanders around him, like a huge, cantankerous dog.
-He has grabbed the torn cloak and pulls, pulls, but the Saint prevails and comes in Buenos Aires, at dawn, with his mantellone fluttering like a pennant.
+He has grabbed the torn cloak and pulls, pulls, but the Saint prevails and enters Buenos Aires, at dawn, with his mantellone fluttering like a pennant.

-There is no time to lose, for up there he is being observed, and he imagines the apostles’ and the martyrs’ attention, and the barking of Saint Roch’s dog, who starts playing and disarranging the seraphic processions on any pretext.
-He leaves aside the sleepy pulperias, where the peasants sip the first mate with tiger-like moans.
+There is no time to lose, for he is being observed up there, and he imagines the apostles’ and the martyrs’ attention, and the barking of Saint Roch’s dog, which starts playing and disarranging the seraphic processions on any pretext.
+He leaves aside the sleepy pulperias, where peasants sip the first mate amid tiger-like yawns.
 He proceeds to the estuary.
-He crosses the Main Square, comes down through the riverside bushes, and confirms that the dilated river is gone, collecting its flowing liquid as with a net.
+He crosses the deserted Plaza Mayor, slides down through the riverside bushes, and confirms that the dilated river is gone, collecting its discharge as with a net.

-Nearby, the boggy beach starts filling with shivering people and there happens what has been said: some venture into the mud, on foot or by horse, while others light bonfires for heating and perhaps hoping that the river, which must be missing, might recognise the place with the lights.
+Nearby, the boggy beach becomes filled with shivering people, who act as previously told: some venture into the mud, on foot or on horseback, while others light bonfires for heating and perhaps hoping that the river, which must be missing, may find its way with the lights.

 Saint Martin of Tours, invisible, penetrates deep into the bog.
-His gold sandals turn black, and his immaculate tunic becomes specked.
-He goes towards the river, dislocating his robust arms, yelling aloud.
+His gold sandals turn black and his immaculate tunic becomes specked.
+He is in search of the river, dislocating his robust arms, yelling aloud.

-Much he travelled.
-He found him around midday, almost in Montevideo.
-He was still withdrawing, sulky, fierce.
-And so, with a long jump which fanned out his clear vestments, the man of God fell on him, sprinkling water left, right and centre.
+Much did he travel.
+Around midday he found it, almost in Montevideo.
+It was still withdrawing, sulky, fierce.
+And so, with a long jump that fanned out his clear vestments, the man of God fell on it, sprinkling water left, right and centre.

 The Patron unties his cloak, twists it and uses it as a whip.
-He strikes the seditious waves, which make rough the little heads of short foam.
+He strikes the seditious waves that make rough the little heads of short foam.

 “To the city!
 To the city!”

-And the River Plate roars around the thin figure, yet each time the blessed cloak touches him, the water submits and returns to its natural course.
+And the River Plate roars around the thin figure, yet each time it is touched by the blessed cloak, the water submits and returns to its natural course.

-Resembling a shepherd of marvellous flocks, Saint Martin returns to Buenos Aires, around four in the afternoon, with the tame river.
-The waves gambol around, like lambs with dirty fleece.
-The shepherd holds his clothes up with one hand, showing his sharp shinbones, and with the other one, he wields the improvised whip.
+Resembling a shepherd of marvellous flocks, Saint Martin returns to Buenos Aires, around four in the afternoon, bringing the tame river.
+The waves gambol around like dirty, fleecy lambs.
+The shepherd holds his clothes up with one hand, showing his sharp shinbones, and wields the improvised whip in his other hand.

-Viceroy don Nicolás de Arredondo aims with the spyglass and sees that the river is back and that the aground barges are already nodding.
-But the Saint he sees not, nor does he see how he wrings the water and the little fish from his drenched cloak, nor how he walks away, cheerful, and gets lost among the scrublands on the plains.
+Viceroy don Nicolás de Arredondo aims his spyglass and sees that the river is back and that the aground barges are nodding again.
+But the Saint he sees not, nor how he wrings water and little fish from his drenched cloak, nor how he walks away, cheerful, getting lost among the scrublands on the plains.